catherinedevlin/ipython-sql/doc/api/configuration.md

 autopandas = true
 ```

-Note that `pyproject.toml` is only for setting configurations.
+Note that these files are only for setting configurations.
 To store connection details, please use [`connections.ini`](../user-guide/connection-file.md) file.